cpvalente/ontime/DEVELOPMENT.md

 webserver to test against
 These tests also run against a separate version of the DB (test-db)

+Before running the E2E, you should first build the project with `pnpm build:local`.

 You can run playwright tests from project root with `pnpm e2e`

 When writing tests, it can be handy to run playwright in interactive mode with `pnpm e2e:i`.
 You would need to manually